0ldm0s/rat_quickdb/README.en.md

     .build()?;
 ```

-2. **Temporary Compatibility**: If you must temporarily maintain existing code, add the required `IdStrategy` parameter, but plan migration to builder pattern ASAP
+2. **Temporary Compatibility**: If you must temporarily maintain existing code, please add the required `IdStrategy` parameter, but plan migration to builder pattern as soon as possible

-**Impact Scope**:
+**Affected Scope**:
 - All code using convenience functions for database configuration
 - Code using `mongodb_config_with_builder` (duplicate function removed)
 - Applications relying on specific database default ID strategies

-This change ensures configuration consistency and user control, adhering to the "no nanny settings" design principle.
+This change ensures configuration consistency and user control, aligning with the "no nanny settings" design principle.

 ## 🚀 Quick Start